Aliases for MORF4L1 Gene

 GeneCards Summary for MORF4L1 Gene

 MORF4L1 (Mortality Factor 4 Like 1) is a Protein Coding gene.
 Diseases associated with MORF4L1 include paraneoplastic cerebellar degeneration.
-Among its related pathways are Chromatin organization and Chromatin Regulation / Acetylation.
+Among its related pathways are Chromatin organization.
 GO annotations related to this gene include chromatin binding and protein N-terminus binding.
 An important paralog of this gene is MORF4L2.